vibbits/material-liascript/protocols-tess.md

             {{1}}
 *********************

+You can use these widgets to enhance your site and offer your community lists of relevant events or training resources!
+Check the examples of code on the [widget examples page](https://elixirtess.github.io/TeSS_widgets/).
+We will provide one example below.

+**How to implement a tabular layout:**

-1. For a tabular layout of events with filtering options, choose the specific widget type Events table with a sidebar.
+1. Choose the specific widget type **Events table with a sidebar**.
 A working example is shown on the github pages from the ELIXIR TeSS team at https://elixirtess.github.io/TeSS_widgets.
-For training material, investigate the example for training materials on the same website.

 2. Manually annotate the HTML web site e.g. index.html with the code snippet for the TeSS widget.
 More specifically, enter the code snippet as shown below as a sibling of a div element.